NagarjunaKocharla/5130f2022/Kocharla_Nagarjuna_IWS1_Project_Folder/README.md

 The backend code sould be up and running

-## Steps to run the frontend
+# Steps to run the project frontend

-Please go to the frontend directory and run npm start,it'll get start in locahost or open http://localhost:3000 to view it in your browser.
+1. Please go to the frotnend directory, and run "npm install" to install add the needed packages

-npm start
+2. Please go to the frontend directory and run npm start,it'll get start in locahost or open http://localhost:3000 to view it in your browser. npm start

-The app can be deployed to production using the command npn run build, but for testing npm start is sufficient
+3. The app can be deployed to production using the command npn run build, but for testing npm start is sufficient

 To learn React, check out the React documentation.

 Deployment

 This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

 # Distribution of work